pmndrs/cannon-es-debugger/readme.md

 - **`onUpdate`** - callback function that runs on every subsequent animation frame

 The `update()` method needs to be called in a `requestAnimationFrame` loop to keep updating the wireframe meshes after the bodies have been updated.

+The `toggle` method can be called to turn toggle the debugger on or off.
+Will invert the current value by default.